UlisesGascon/Lotus-Notes-Fixer/README.md

 python savemyday.py

-* be sure that you have python 2.7.xx in you system.
+* Check that you have python 2.7.xx in you system.